-Review and process all vendor invoices, deposits, fellowship payments, and travel reimbursements as needed
+Review and process all vendor invoices, deposits, payments, and travel reimbursements as needed

 Prepare check requisitions, travel advances, travel expense reports, wires and other payment requests

-Work collaboratively with CSC leadership to manage annual endowment and grant funding
+Work collaboratively with leadership to manage annual grant funding

-Support the hiring of all students, staff, and independent contractors
+Support the hiring of all staff, consultants and independent contractors

 Ensure compliance with all relevant University and/or agency regulations and restrictions

-Collaborate with all CSC team members on hiring needs and processes to create and streamline requirements
+Collaborate with SOM team members on hiring needs and processes to create and streamline requirements

-Communicate with students and staff regularly to support hiring
+Communicate with staff regularly to support hiring and onboarding

 Generate all electronic payroll transactions